BartlomiejK2/pi3hat_hardware_interface/README.md

   - angular velocity (`x`, `y`, `z`) [`radians/s`]
   - linear acceleration (`x`, `y`, `z`) [`m/s^2`]

-#### :warning: IMPORTANT: User don't have to set up every command or state interface in `xml` file, but remeber to set up your controller accordingly e.g. in order to control velocity in `Moteus` controller, u need to set up `kp` coefficient to 0.0.
+#### :warning: IMPORTANT: User don't have to set up every command or state interface in `xml` file, but remeber to set up your controller accordingly e.g. in order to control velocity in `moteus` controller, u need to set up `kp` coefficient to 0.0.

 ## Hardware
 - Raspberry Pi 4 (more RAM the better)